ChrisDuffley/stationPlaylist/readme.md

 To obtain length to play selected tracks, mark current track for start of track time analysis (SPL Assistant, F9), then press SPL Assistant, F10 when reaching end of selection.

+## Columns Explorer

+By pressing SPL Assistant, 1 through 0 (6 for Studio 5.01 and earlier), you can obtain contents of specific columns.
+By default, these are artist, title, duration, intro, category and filename (Studio 5.10 adds year, album, genre and time scheduled).
+You can configure which columns will be explored via columns explorer dialog found in add-on settings dialog.

 ## Configuration dialog

 From studio window, you can press Control+NVDA+0 to open the add-on configuration dialog.
 Alternatively, go to NVDA's preferences menu and select SPL Studio Settings item.
 This dialog is also used to manage broadcast profiles.